Feast of Saint Mary Magdalene: Italy

 During the Middle Ages, the famous "Fiera di Senigallia" took place as with the name of Fiera della Maddalena, in the days around the feast of Santa Maria Maddalena.
 The history of the Fiera di Senigallia can be dated by taking as a reference the dates of attestation of its exemption, the element that regulates its development by marking the day of beginning and end of commercial exchanges.
 For the Fiera della Maddalena di Senigallia, the first attestation of the celebration dates back to 1458, while the last is that of 1869, when the centuries-old celebration was abolished by the Italian unitary government.

-To this day, in places like Siena, the feast is marked by special Masses and communal meals, with some communities baking breads shaped like tears to symbolize her repentance.
+To this day, in places like Siena, the feast is marked by special Masses and communal meals, with some communities baking breads shaped like tears to symbolise her repentance.

 Gastronomy

 Traditional M-shaped cookies from the Comune of Rodì Milici in Sicily for the feast of Mary Magdalene.

 Various delicacies are associated to the feast of Saint Mary Magdalene.
-In Sienna, some pasticceria bake breads shaped like tears to symbolize her repentance.
+In Sienna, some pasticceria bake breads shaped like tears to symbolise her repentance.
 In Sicily, the Cuddura of Mary Magdalene are in the shape of a capital letter M. It carries symbols of royalty and worldliness: ring, bracelet, necklace, bag and fan, earrings, and a braid, symbol of her conversion.
-It is half braided to symbolize her past, and half loose for her present.
-The Cross symbolizes her presence at the foot of the cross and the grapes represent the blood of Christ.
+It is half braided to symbolise her past, and half loose for her present.
+The Cross symbolises her presence at the foot of the cross and the grapes represent the blood of Christ.